 Wintersun is no longer a band that needs any hue of introduction.
 If that is the case, however, then I’m obliged to ask “what rock have you been hiding under for the last 13 years?!”
 For those who have not been diligently counting, it has been roughly five years since Time I was released.
 In my humble opinion, it did not utterly disappoint.
-Its orchestration-driven elements have inspired a great many fans to become creative and create their own covers and interpretations of the album.
-This sometimes causes distress to those with Kontakt libraries, constantly crashing in epic proportions, but it was an album to aspire to nonetheless.
+Its orchestration-driven elements have inspired a great many fans to become creative and create their own covers and interpretations of the album – sometimes causes distress to those with Kontakt libraries constantly crashing in epic proportions, but it is an album to aspire to nonetheless.

 This time around, via Indiegogo’s crowdfunding, as well as Nuclear Blast, Wintersun is releasing The Forest Seasons.
-It embarks fans on a musical voyage of approximately 54 minutes through a magical forest with four massive tracks, each running over 12 to 14 minutes.
+It offers fans to embark on a musical voyage of approximately 54 minutes through a magical forest with four massive tracks, each running over 12 to 14 minutes.

-In my opinion, The Forest Seasons is Wintersun’s least creative output.
+The Forest Seasons is Wintersun’s least creative output in my opinion.
 At the end of the album, I was left wondering when they will ever release anything that comes close to the self-titled album again.
-Where is The Way of The Fire?!?
+And where is The Way of The Fire?!?
 My fixation with the band (as is with many others I’m sure) is mainly due to the dedication and impressive amounts of the guitar work displayed on the self-titled album back in 2004, which noticeably has neither returned nor revealed itself even after this release.
-The Forest Seasons seems like an immense gap filler designed to keep their fans from complaining momentarily until they finally release what they know the fans have been patiently waiting for; something that closely resembles the album that has made them so notorious in the first place.
+This album just seems like an immense gap filler designed to keep their fans from complaining momentarily until they finally release what they know the fans have been patiently waiting for; something that closely resembles the album that has made them so notorious in the first place.

-I can think of many other bands who thrive in the waters which convey the same sort of sentiments found on this album.
+Musicians have the right to creative freedom, of course, but I can think of many other bands who plunge and thrive in the waters which convey the same sort of sentiments found on this album.
 Undoubtedly, many others will enjoy this new release through and through, but this is not the Wintersun I was looking for.

 01. Awaken from the Dark Slumber (Spring) - 14:40